Codeception/Codeception/docs/modules/Yii2.md

 ### seeInField

-Checks that an input field or textarea contains value.
+Checks that the given input field or textarea contains the given value.
-Field is matched either by label or CSS or Xpath

-Example:
+For fuzzy locators, fields are matched by label text, the "name" attribute, CSS, and XPath.

 ``` php
 <?php